GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/01-channels-screen.md

 }
 ```

-These four parameters let you customize the behavior of the `ChannelScreen` to an extent, as you can react to the **Header Action Click**, **Back Pressed**, **Item Click** and **Channel Info** actions.
+These four parameters let you customize the behavior of the `ChannelsScreen` to an extent, as you can react to the **Header Action Click**, **Back Pressed**, **Item Click** and **Channel Info** actions.

 ## Customization

-`ChannelScreen` is one of our **out-of-box** solution components and as such it doesn't offer much customization.
+`ChannelsScreen` is one of our **screen components** and as such it doesn't offer much customization.
 As with any component, you can customize the content theme and styling by wrapping it the `ChatTheme`.

-When it comes to UI and behavior customization in the `ChannelScreen` signature, you have access to the following:
+When it comes to UI and behavior customization in the `ChannelsScreen` signature, you have access to the following:

 ```kotlin
 fun ChannelsScreen(